 - regulates blood glucose levels and supports a healthy immune system.

 Without it, our bodies would not produce energy, muscles would be unable to contract and relax and hormones could not be made to help control vital bodily functions.

 Magnesium and Calcium

-Magnesium is a macro-mineral which, unlike micro-minerals (trace minerals) they are present at larger levels in the body.
-Calcium, is also a macro mineral and probably one of the most popular minerals in health today.
-We are being told that we must increase the amount of calcium in our diets in order to help our joints and prevent osteoporosis.
+Magnesium is a macro-mineral which, unlike micro-minerals (trace minerals) are present at larger levels in the body.
+Calcium, is also a macro mineral and probably one of the most popular minerals in health today and research suggests that we must increase the amount of calcium in our diets in order to help our joints and prevent osteoporosis.
 But what is not made clear is the relationship between magnesium and calcium and how magnesium is essential for calcium absorption.
 Both these minerals play equally important roles.
 Calcium is needed to help contract the muscles, strengthen bones and stimulate nerves however, magnesium is needed to relax muscles, provide elasticity and flexibility for bones and soothe nerves.

 Sufficient levels of magnesium are essential for heart muscle and health and those who suffer from heart attacks usually have low levels of magnesium and high levels of calcium.
 It has been known that Australia has the highest incidence of cardiovascular disease due to the high calcium ratio to magnesium in the soil and water whereas Japan has the lowest cardiac death rates as daily intake of magnesium is as high as 560mg.